Post-Processing

 Plotting results

-A few convinient methods are proposed to generate image of movie from DataSet and MultiFrameDataSet objects.
+A few convenient methods are proposed to generate images or movies from DataSet and MultiFrameDataSet objects.

 DataSet.plot([field, component, data_type, ...])